 Select the necessary settings and assign Roles (access rights) to set up operators.

-- Optimal number of simultaneous users:

-- 2 in the i-Vu® Standard application

-- 10 in the i-Vu® Plus application

-- We highly recommended that only 1 user at a time commission the system.
+- You can have up to 10 simultaneous users. - We highly recommend that only 1 user at a time commission the system.

 To add or edit operators, passwords, and roles